azsk/AzTS-docs/Control coverage/Feature/KeyVault.md

 ### Recommendation

 - **Azure Portal**
-	1. Go to the [Azure Portal](https://portal.azure.com/) and select your key vault.
+	1. Go to the [Azure Portal](https://portal.azure.com/) and select your Key Vault.
 	2. Click on the 'Properties' tab.
 	3. Select the radio button corresponding to Enable purge protection.
 	4. Select Save.
 Soft delete is a pre-requisite for purge protection, if you have not already enabled this option, please select the radio button corresponding to Enable soft delete first.
 Please visit https://aka.ms/keyvaultsoftdelete for detailed configuration steps.